 We don´t see ourselves just as manufacturers of basses and guitars and hope, that we will find the time to realize many of our other ideas.

-P.S.: Since early 2012 I´ve been writing a monthly column for the US guitar mag "Premier Guitar", called "Bass Bench".
+P.S.: Since the end of 2011 I´ve been writing a monthly column for the US guitar mag "Premier Guitar", called "Bass Bench".
 Although having bass in the name, it mainly covers the technical background of both basses and guitars, which are working in pretty much the same way.

 You can also read it in a new window!